jackmoody11/stockscore/README.rst

 Deployment
 ----------

 In order to make code styling simple, this project uses black_.
-To make sure your pull request follows the format, run :code:`black stockscore` while working in the main :code:`stockscore` directory.
+To make sure that this code adheres to this opinion based formatting, stockscore uses :code:`pre-commit`.
+In order to run black automatically before making a commit, please download :code:`pre-commit`.

+You may need to run :code:`pre-commit install` before you are able to use this.
+For more details, check out the `pre-commit`_ website.

 This project is very simple to deploy to a live system.
 To change which tests you are using, change which functions are added to the suites (this is the name used in both files) of :code:`fundamental_functions.py` and :code:`technical_functions.py`.